 If we confess our sins, He is faithful and just and will forgive us our sins and purify us from all unrighteousness.
 1 John 1:9

-Making a new habit of celebrating grace-filled DO-OVERS has been at the heart of many families’ journey of transformation.
+Making a new habit of modeling and celebrating grace-filled do-overs has been at the heart of many families’ journey of transformation.
 God’s grace in our messy, sinful conflicts gives us the power to change.

 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Romans 12:2

 Michelle, mom of five, shared her experience with this principle.

 “In the beginning, my do-overs were numerous times a day.
 As I continued to practice self-awareness, repenting, apologizing, and trying again, I started to notice that sometimes I would stop myself right in the middle of an immature interaction and try again.
 Then, one day, I realized my do-overs were getting less and my wisdom-filled responses started becoming more of who I was… God has been using my continually trusting Him in the midst of my own misbehavior to change my heart over time.”

 We’ve made a PDF download for you to print up with practical tips to get you started.
 Seeing it on your refrigerator or bulletin board will be a helpful reminder to practice this great tool.

 Raising kids is probably the biggest challenge of your life and you will mess up as a parent – a lot!
 But do-overs help forge new roads of grace, forgiveness, and practical skills.